Batgirl: 10 Actresses Who Could Play the Character

-Naturally, the internet soon started buzzing about which lucky actress could land the plum role, so we started speculating ourselves.
-Since early word indicates that Whedon’s film will focus on Barbara’s recovery and return to crimefighting following her debilitating attack at the hands of the Joker (as depicted in The Killing Joke), we’re looking specifically at actresses in their mid-20s.
-Don’t expect to see much-discussed names like Hailee Steinfeld or Anya Taylor-Joy, appear here, as they’re too young to play mid-career Batgirl.
+When it was announced in 2017 that Justice League‘s replacement director Joss Whedon was set to helm a movie about Batgirl, the internet started buzzing about which lucky actress could land the plum role.
+Rumors indicated that Whedon’s film would focus on Barbara’s recovery and return to crimefighting following her debilitating attack at the hands of the Joker (as depicted in The Killing Joke), so we’re looking specifically at actresses in their mid-20s.

-Instead, we’re turning to recognizable faces — though not necessarily marquee names — who possess the action chops and charisma to headline a Batgirl film.
-Also, any stars who are active in the Marvel Cinematic Universe — Rosario Dawson and Karen Gillan, for example — will be excluded, since they’re unlikely to be considered.
+With Whedon off the film, fans were unsure for a time whether production would continue.
+With the announcement that Christina Hodson (The Fugitive, Bumblebee) would pen the script, speculation is back on.
+Here are some of the recognizable faces — though not necessarily marquee names — who possess the action chops and charisma to headline a Batgirl film.
+Please note that any stars who are active in the Marvel Cinematic Universe — Rosario Dawson and Karen Gillan, for example — will be excluded, since they’re unlikely to be considered.

 1. Jane Levy